-1. Get e-OSCAR integrated into your existing.
+1. Get e-OSCAR integrated into your existing Workflows.

 Since the onset of the pandemic, it has become easy for consumers to check their credit reports digitally.
 This explains the increase in the number of digital disputes.
 Since cash is being used less more low-dollar transactions are ending up on cards, adopting efficient procedures and paying more attention to the integration of e-Oscar into your dispute management system has become an urgency.

 A single interface showing information from the e-Oscar portal and your System of Record (SOR) can help you make your process twice more efficient.
 Not to mention, configurable rule-based automation suggesting responses for each attribute can help you achieve 100% automation of redundant disputes.